hatwell/wk1_day1_homework/README.md

 ###I have:

-*Created a local folder and initalised a Git repository in it.
+..*Created a local folder and initalised a Git repository in it.
-*Created two new files in that folder.
+..*Created two new files in that folder.
-*Created a new repository on GitHub and pushed my local repository up there
+..*Created a new repository on GitHub and pushed my local repository up there